jashandeep1995/Restaurant_TableReservation/README.md

 - Admin can edit/create some or whole part of the menu record on daily basis.
 That is by changing the menu items, prices, description, etc.

 b.
-Cancellation the order
+Cancellation of the order

-- Admin can cancel of the order, this situation comes when the something goes wrong with working or in some unusual situations.
+- Admin also has the functionality to cancel the order.

 b.
 Create Teams’s list